Growing Spring Onion in New South Wales

 Introducing Spring onion

-These delicious onions are quick and easy to grow.
+Spring onions are versatile in the kitchen and very easy to grow, which makes them a great beginner crop.
 They’re not particularly fussy, but they will do best in a sunny spot with rich, well-draining soil and plenty of water.
+They grow all through the year and don’t mind the cool winter weather.

 Try not to let the soil dry out.
 Spring onions thrive in damp soil.

+Spring onions can also be grown from sets or small plants.
 Place a small amount of bonemeal into each hole before planting.
 This encourages your spring onions to develop strong root systems which will help them to thrive and grow into strong plants.
+Remember that they like to be planted close together in bunches.
+Water them in well and keep the soil damp.

 Keep the soil nice and damp.
 This may mean that you need to water 2-3 times a week if the weather is warm.

-If your soil is rich and well prepared, then extra feeding may not be necessary, but a feeding of compost tea or fish emulsion every 4-6 weeks will help you spring onions thrive.
+If your soil is rich and well prepared, then extra feeding may not be necessary, but a feeding of compost tea or fish emulsion every 4-6 weeks will help your spring onions thrive.

 Apply a generous layer of organic mulch to help keep the soil moist for your water-loving spring onions.
 Straw, grass clippings or shredded leaves are all good options.

 Spring onions can be cut off at ground level to harvest.
 This means that the roots remain in the ground and will re-sprout to give you a quick second harvest.
-Alternatively, pull the whole plant out of the ground and use as required.
+Alternatively, pull the whole plant out of the ground by gently twisting them as close to the soil level as possible.